twidi/databytes/README.md

     shm.unlink()
 ```

-Of course, here `data` cannot be used anymore unless you call `set_new_buffer` on it with another buffer.
+Of course, here `data` cannot be used anymore unless you call `attach_buffer` on it with another buffer.

 ### Utils